The Hive Migrator service is responsible for communication between agents and migration of metadata.

 Certificates (and keys) are automatically generated for this connection for both Hive Migrator and the remote agent.
 These are placed in the following directories:

-Generating certificates for just one of these components breaks existing connections.
+Generating certificates for just one of these components will break existing connections.

 Generate new certificates and keys by using the following Hive Migrator REST API endpoints:

-The remote agent service restarts automatically when you generate new certificates this way.
-You don't need to restart the Hive Migrator service to use the new certificates.
+The remote agent service will automatically restart when new certificates are generated this way.
+The Hive Migrator service does not require a restart to start using new certificates.

 Make sure the correct certificates and keys are uploaded for Hive Migrator and all remote agents that are connected.

-Existing connections will break if the trust relationship isn't established between Hive Migrator and remote agents.
+Existing connections will break if the trust relationship is not established between Hive Migrator and remote agents.

 Upload certificates and keys by using the following Hive Migrator REST API endpoints:

-The remote agent service restarts automatically when new certificates are uploaded this way.
-The Hive Migrator service doesn't require a restart to start using new certificates.
+The remote agent service will automatically restart when new certificates are uploaded this way.
+The Hive Migrator service does not require a restart to start using new certificates.